zedireis/ES_Project/README.md

 DynamoDB -> Create table -> Name : users , PartitionKey : RekognitionId (String)

 S3 -> Create bucket -> Name : projeto-es
+[ if the bucket name is not available change to other.
+Then you need to change the bucket name also in Lambda addUser -> lambda_handler() ]

 ---- Then we need to add a user manualy ----